Funny You Should Ask (2017 game show): Production

-Plot
+Panel of comedians

-Regular and frequent comics on the show have included Jon Lovitz, Louie Anderson, Bill Bellamy, Sheryl Underwood, Tim Meadows, Jackée Harry, Jimmie Walker, Howie Mandel, Cedric the Entertainer, Caroline Rhea, Natasha Leggero, Bill Engvall, Cheryl Hines, Gabriel Iglesias, Anthony Anderson, Maz Jobrani, Jamie Kennedy, Jodi Miller, Billy Gardell, Pauly Shore, Whitney Cummings, Dave Coulier, Sherri Shepherd, Tom Arnold, Tiffany Haddish, Kathy Griffin, Loni Love, Tommy Davidson, Vivica A. Fox, Raven-Symoné, Adam Carolla and Brad Williams, among others.
-Byron Allen, who is the creator and executive producer of the show, also appears often.
+Regular and frequent comics on the panel game have included: Jon Lovitz, Louie Anderson, Bill Bellamy, Sheryl Underwood, Tim Meadows, Jackée Harry, Jimmie Walker, Howie Mandel, Cedric the Entertainer, Caroline Rhea, Natasha Leggero, Bill Engvall, Cheryl Hines, Gabriel Iglesias, Anthony Anderson, Maz Jobrani, Jamie Kennedy, Jodi Miller, Billy Gardell, Pauly Shore, Whitney Cummings, Dave Coulier, Sherri Shepherd, Tom Arnold, Tiffany Haddish, Kathy Griffin, Loni Love, Tommy Davidson, Vivica A. Fox, Raven-Symoné, Jeff Ross, Adam Carolla, Brad Williams and Jay Mohr, among others.
+Byron Allen, the creator and executive producer of the show, began appearing permanently.

-Lovitz (lower left) and Allen (upper right) are regular panelists.
-Louie Anderson (lower right) was a regular before his death.
-Mandel and Carolla often occupies the seat Anderson sat in, which bears a plaque marked "Louie's Chair" on the left arm.
+Lovitz (lower left stage) and Allen (upper right stage) are regular panelists.
+Louie Anderson (lower right stage) was a regular before his death.
+Mandel and Carolla usually occupied the seat he sat in, which bears a plaque marked "Louie's Chair" on the left arm.
 The middle chairs on each row are occupied by female panelists, with the celebrity in the upper-left chair rotating.

-The program used "Happy" by Pharrell Williams as its theme song from its first season, and a similar-sounding tune from the second season onward.
+Beginning in 2025, Lovitz was most often replaced with comedians Carolla, Gardell or Kennedy after his departure.

 Gameplay

-Six comical celebrities are individually asked for their answer to a trivia question (the comedians first give an obvious "joke" answer and then a legitimate response).
-Taking turns between the two contestants, they are asked if the answer given by the panel is true or false (right or wrong).
-If the answer is correct, the contestant wins $100 in the first round, $200 in second, and $300 in third.
-Six questions are asked in each of the first two rounds, while the third round allows as many questions until the bell sounds, signifying that time is up.
-Whoever is behind, or in a case of a tie went last, plays first in subsequent rounds.
-Whoever has the most money on their scoreboard is the champion, and has a chance to win an additional $5,000 in the "Big Money" bonus round.
-A numerical question is asked about one of the celebrities to both contestants, before the game show starts, which is used to determine the champion in the event of a tie.
-Whoever is closest to the total amount wins the game.
+In each round, the celebrities are asked a trivia question one at a time, going left to right in the bottom row, then in the top row.
+The comedians give an obvious "joke" answer before giving a legitimate response.
+One contestant is asked if the answer given by the panelist is correct or incorrect.
+If the contestant guesses correctly, they earn $100 in round one, $200 in round two, and $300 in round three.

+A coin flip before gameplay determines who plays first in round one.
+In subsequent rounds, whoever is behind (or went last, if the contestants are tied) goes first.
+Six questions are asked in each of the first two rounds, while the third round is played until a bell sounds (some celebrities may not be asked a question if a contestant cannot catch up).
+Whoever has earned more money keeps their winnings, and has a chance to win an additional $5,000 in the "Big Money" Bonus Round.
+Before the show is recorded, a numerical question related to one of the celebrities is asked of both contestants.
+If the score is tied, whoever gives the closest answer wins the game.

-Big Money Round
+"Big Money" Bonus Round

-In the bonus round, three multiple-choice questions are asked to which the celebrities give answers, only one of which is true.
+In the bonus round, three multiple choice questions are asked to which the celebrities give answers, only one of which is true.
 The questions get progressively harder and more answers are given for each successive question: three for the first, four for the second and six for the third and final question (with the last answer always being an obvious "joke" answer).
 The champion, if successful, wins $5,000.
 However, if any question is missed, the bonus round ends.